-Notes: The figures are 2020 estimates for EU-27.
+Notes: The figures are 2023 estimates for all Parties excluding CA and US.

 (a) The estimates of NH3 emissions includes those from only housing, uncovered yard areas and manure stores.
 Emissions after manure application and during grazing are reported under NFR 3D, Crop production and agricultural soils.
 Gg a–1: Gigagrammes per year, NOx, nitrogen oxides; TSP, total suspended particles.